CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     $ touch logs/backend_4cat.log
     ```

     It is strange that the application does not create the file itself and that this was not an issue for the compose approach.
-It is suspissius but we will continue and see if this becomes a problem later.
+It is suspicious but we will continue and see if this becomes a problem later.
 To see if the fix made the trick, we need to delete the Pod, so a new one is created:

     ```sh
     $ oc get pods